retromeet/core/README.md

 There's a [pronto](https://github.com/prontolabs/pronto) github action running on each pull request that will comment on any forgotten lint issues.
 You can also get ahead of it by enabling [lefthook](https://github.com/evilmartians/lefthook), you can do it by running locally: `lefthook install --force`.
 The `--force` is optional, but will override any other hooks you have in this repo only, so it should be safe to run.
 This will run pronto any time you try to push a branch.

+When contributing, you are welcome to fix pre-existing lint issues in files.
+But it is better if you open a separate pull request for fixing up linting issues that are not related to the code you are touching, to simplify the reviewing process.

 ### Setup

 RetroMeet requires Postgresql >= 16.0 (it might work with a lower version than that, but it is not guaranteed), PostGIS >= 3.4 (again, might work with a lower version, but not guaranteed) and the [pg_uuidv7](https://github.com/fboulnois/pg_uuidv7) extension.